Uneeda Pee-Wee Doll Value Guide

 The typical price range for Uneeda Pee-Wee Doll is $10 - $11 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Overall cleanliness of the vinyl body, specifically looking for ink marks or discoloration.
+• Overall condition of the vinyl, specifically looking for any discoloration or 'sticky' residue common in older plastics.

 How to Identify Uneeda Pee-Wee Doll?

-• Look for the distinct chubby facial mold paired with rooted synthetic blonde hair.
+• Look for the signature chubby facial features and rooted synthetic blonde hair characteristic of the 1965-1970 production era.

 History of Uneeda Pee-Wee Doll